nico-abram/LuaNES/README.md

 # Overview

 The NES basically has 3 "main" or big components: the PPU (Picture Processing Unit), CPU and APU (Audio Processing Unit).
-ROMs "map" their memory to CPU addreses with different mappers, depending on a code in the rom header.
+ROMs "map" their memory to CPU addreses with different mappers (Often mirroring memory), depending on a code in the rom header. main.lua is the love2d entrance point (And the only file with love specific code). nes.lua ties everything together.
+The cpu is fairly straightforward.
+The APU can be considered a dummy implementation, which is correct from the point of view of the program running, but currently doesnt output audio.
+The PPU generates the video output.
+The PPU, APU and pads are mapped to memory (Status bytes, read/write addresses, etc. Check #Reference more details).

-Reference:
+# Reference

 optcarrot docs: